gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Guidance page shows recommendations for resource and cost-utilization optimization.
     - This permission is recommended for those responsible to optimize utilization and costs of Cloud-based resources.
     -
+  * - Operations: Invoices
+    - None, Read, Full
+    - Determines access to the Invoices tab in Operations > Costing
+    - The Invoices tab allows access to highly-granular historical costing data
+    - This permission is recommended for those responsible for generating invoices and analyzing spend -
   * - Operations: Reports
     - None, Read, Full
     - Determines access to the Operations > Reports page.